Winand/hsv_color_picker/README.md

 ## ROI
 `selection.RectSelection` class allows to select ROI on any loaded image.
 The selection rectangle can be moved or resized using the mouse cursor.
-This class can be used to replace [cv2.selectROI](https://docs.opencv.org/4.x/d7/dfc/group__highgui.html#ga8daf4730d3adf7035b6de9be4c469af5).

 ![](screenshot_roi.jpg)